New Content (2)

 - Auxiliary features

-- Direct digital synthesis (DDS)
+- Direct digital synthesis and fast frequency hopping

 - Power amplifier downstream protection circuitry